NYSDEC Oversight

 Description of Activities

-3. Antea and E&E/WSP did not observed a petroleum sheen within the bulkhead boom containment area or the creek outside the boom containment area.
+4. Antea and E&E/WSP observed a small amount of petroleum sheen within the bulkhead boom containment area, but no sheen was observed outside the boom containment area.

 Planned Activities